CS 314 Specification 2 - Implementing a Class - Mathematical Matrix

 4. What is the Big O of the multiply operation given two N by N matrices based on analysis of your code?
 Does your timing data support this?

 5. How large a matrix can you create before your program runs out of heap memory?
 (When using the default heap size.
 No command line flag to increase heap size.)
 In other words what size matrix causes a Java OutOfMemoryError, Estimate the amount of memory your program is allocated based on the largest possible matrix object it can create successfully.
 (Recall, an int in Java requires 4 bytes.)
-State your answer in megabytes.
+State your answer in gigabytes.
 What percentage of your computer's RAM did your program use before crashing?

 Submission: Fill in the header for MathMatrix.java and MathMatrixTester.java.
 Replace <NAME> with your name.
 Note, you are stating, on your honor, that you did the assignment on your own as required.
 I will use plagiarism detection software on your submissions.
 If you copy solution code from another source you are cheating.
 I will submit an academic dishonesty case with a recommended penalty of an F in the course.